Kansas license plate production will be paused

 - The license plate must have a light background behind the license plate number, and the license plate number must be black.

-The governor’s office will share more details on license plate options, the voting process, and how the announcement impacts the transition from embossed to print-on-demand plates soon.
+The governor’s office will share more details on license plate options and the voting process at a later time.